cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ## Define a predictor

-Create another Python file `predictor.py` and add code to download your pickled model from S3:
+Cortex's Predictor Interface allows Cortex to serve models from any framework by implementing them in a Python file.
+To use the Predictor Interface, create another Python file `predictor.py` and add code to download your pickled model from S3:

 ```python
 # predictor.py